Single-use plastics: these are the rules

 - Frequently Asked Questions

-Rules for disposable plastic cups and food packaging
+Rules for disposable plastic cups and containers (single-use plastics)

 Ban on free plastic bags